Uncomment the following line

 This package provides the following functions.

-The package contains the following three datasets.
+The package contains the following data sets.

-1. aussea: the socio economic accounts for the Australian economy extracted from the 2016 release of the World Input Output Database; this data set contains industry-level variables (53 industries) for the USA for 15 years, 2000-2014;
+1. aussea: the socio-economic accounts (SEA) for the Australian economy extracted from the 2016 release of WIOD; this data set contains industry-level variables (53 industries) for the USA for 15 years, 2000-2014;

-2. ausiot: input-output tables for the Australian economy extracted from the 2016 release of the World Input Output Database; this data set contains 53-industry input-output tables for the USA for 15 years, 2000-2014;
+2. ausiot: input-output (IO) tables for the Australian economy extracted from the 2016 release of the World Input Output Database; this data set contains 53-industry input-output tables for the USA for 15 years, 2000-2014;

-3. usasea: the socio economic accounts for the USA extracted from the 2016 release of the World Input Output Database; this data set contains industry-level variables (53 industries) for the USA for 15 years, 2000-2014;
+3. usasea: the socio economic accounts (SEA) for the USA extracted from the 2016 release of the World Input Output Database; this data set contains industry-level variables (53 industries) for the USA for 15 years, 2000-2014;

 4. usaiot: input-output tables for the USA extracted from the 2016 release of the World Input Output Database; this data set contains 53-industry input-output tables for the USA for 15 years, 2000-2014;